Life of a Go module

 build a static proxy that serves modules from a directory you populate manually

-with go mod download
+with go mod download in direct mode.

 export GOMODCACHE=/srv/modcache